Although mrf2d provides tools for data analysis on

 For example, in a 3-dimensional nearest neighbor, the interacting

-relative positions are (1, 0, 0), (0, 1, 0) and (0, 0, 1).
-The first dimension elements for
+relative positions are \((1, 0, 0), (0, 1,

-a single column of NA
+respectively.
+Therefore, a single column of NA values is

-when projected in two dimensions.
+enough to “separate” slices when projected in two dimensions.

 gap <- 1